-Advanced placement and other course level changes may be done up until the first nine weeks of the semester.
+Advanced placement changes can take place within the first nine weeks of the semester.

-Schedule changes create significant problems for students.
-The master schedule of classes and the assignment of teachers to teach those classes are based on courses students chose in the spring; therefore, CHANGES ARE MADE FOR ACADEMIC MISPLACEMENT OR COMPUTER ERROR ONLY.
+Schedule changes create significant challenges for students and staff.
+The master schedule of classes and the assignment of teachers to teach those classes are based on courses students chose in the spring; therefore, Course corrections will only be considered due to misplacement in course level or computer errors.

 Classes are not changed due to teacher preferences.
-Only when a parent, student, teacher, and administrator are in agreement that a change is in the best interest of a student, will a change be made.
+Only when a parent, student, teacher, and administrator agree that a change is in the best interest of a student will a change be made.
 In those special cases, the following process will be: